Otruke/smartHome/Readme.md

 #
-:Author: Rufus
+>Author: Rufus
-:Email:
+>Email:
-:Date: 21/09/2022
+>Date: 21/09/2022
-:Revision: 0.0.1v
+>Revision: 0.0.1v
-:License: Public Domain
+>License: Public Domain

-= Project: {Project}

-Describe your project
+##What the project does
+This is a Smart Home project that allows you to operate your house appliances remotely (i.e from anywhere in the world).<br>
+The project allows you to control the on anf off state of four different house gadget remotely.

 ## Step 1: Installation
 Please describe the steps to install this project.